awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

 For more information about creating IAM roles for a service, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.

 **Note**
-The IAM role used for Windows Authentication for RDS for Microsoft SQL Server can't be used for RDS for MySQL\.
+The IAM role used for Windows Authentication for RDS for SQL Server can't be used for RDS for MySQL\.

 Optionally, you can create policies with the required permissions instead of using the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
 In this case, the IAM role must have the following IAM trust policy\.